On the continuous and smooth fit principle for optimal stopping problems in spectrally negative Levy models: The Optimal Stopping Problem for Spectrally Negative Processes

 which can be decomposed into

 where, for every $x > A$,

 Shortly below, we express each term via the scale function.

 \begin{remark} This paper does not consider the \emph{first up-crossing time} defined by $\tau_B^+ := \inf \left\{ t > 0: X_t \geq B \right\}$ because, for the spectrally negative \lev case, the process always creeps upward ($g(X_{\tau_B^+}) = g(B)$ a.s.\ on $\{\tau_B^+ < \infty \}$), and the expression of the expected value is much simplified.
-We focus on a more interesting and challenging case where the optimal stopping time is conjectured to be a first down-crossing time. \end{remark}
+We focus on a more interesting and challenging case where the optimal stopping time is conjectured to be a first down-crossing time.
+We refer the reader to, among others, \cite{Christensen_2013} and \cite{Salminen_2011} for related problems under a more general Markov process. \end{remark}

+\begin{remark} It is possible to reduce the problem so that the running reward part is zero (i.e.\ $h\equiv 0$); see, e.g., \cite{Cisse_2012} for the reduction technique.
+However, we decide to solve the problem in the current form because the running reward part can be handled more easily than the stopping payoff part, especially for the verification of optimality.
+In our examples in Section \ref{section_extension}, the optimality holds under a mild monotonicity on the function $h$; this gives a more intuitive explanation about the problems and their optimal solutions. \end{remark}